The Working Family - Marriages That Last

 That's a quote from Genesis 1:27 and 2:24.
 In the first chapter of Genesis, in the creation story,

-Marriage is under attack in our culture just as it was in Jesus' culture.
-But did you notice that marriage was God's solution to the only imperfection in all of creation.
+Our culture continues to distort this idea of marriage.
+We have forgotten that marriage was God's solution to the only imperfection in all of creation.
 Marriage is God's idea and it is a good idea.
 And His plan is for one man and one woman to live in a permanent relationship, to live in faithfulness and in unity.

 The Third core teaching we need to noticed this morning is, Little things left unresolved will become big things.